What is the best patio umbrella?

 A weather-proof cover is a “must-have” accessory for any outdoor umbrella.
 Your shade takes a beating during the heat of the day and in the summer months, so it deserves the protection of a cover during its downtime.
-Most covers are made from durable canvas fabrics, but hard shell versions do exist, as well.
+Most covers are made from heavy duty canvas fabrics, but hard shell versions do exist, as well.
 See the maintenance and storage tips below to learn why a cover is critical to extending the life of your umbrella.

-What are alternatives to patio umbrellas?
+What are alternatives to deck umbrellas?

 Sometimes, an umbrella is not the best shade solution for a particular outdoor circumstance.
 There are a number of stylish options available, each with its own specific application.